Water

 Beneath the Surface

-Beneath the Surface is a quadriptych that I completed just before beginning the Synergy II art and science collaboration.
-The four paintings developed from a combination of my interest in water and my interest in the sublime.
+Beneath the Surface is a quadriptych that developed from my interest in water and my interest in the sublime.
 Here, I used texture to suggest the “noise” and mystery beneath the ocean.
 I used water as a metaphor for “going deep” into a place in our mind-a place where we no can longer hear the barrage of news and jangle of daily minutia that assaults us.
 Instead, we float in the unknown mystery of our thoughts and memories, exploring places that can be dark and unsettling, or can fill us with new light.

 Water Surface Patterns

-I began creating the water surface pattern series shortly after moving to coastal New England.
-I was fascinated by the reflections and patterns created by the coastal ocean surface and wanted to explore the different ways I could strip down shapes to simpler forms.
-I painted variations on these patterns, exploring how much I could change them and still have the viewer sense that the subject was surface water.
+I am fascinated by the reflections and patterns created by the coastal ocean surface and want to explore the different ways I might strip down shapes to simpler forms.
+I paint variations on patterns, exploring how much I can change them and still maintain the sense that the subject is surface water.

 More About Water